liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ![one error pops up burning house](/images/posts/curious_query/boom.jpg)

-_Bugsnag_ popped up and complained about an `Elixir.DBConnection.ConnectionError` - I took a look immedeatly to find out what made our wonderful application crash.
+_Bugsnag_ popped up and complained about an `Elixir.DBConnection.ConnectionError` - I took a look immediately to find out what made our wonderful application crash.
 It turned out it was a timeout error!
 [Ecto (elixir database tool) defaults to a timeout of 15 seconds](https://hexdocs.pm/ecto/Ecto.Repo.html#module-shared-options) and we